Damien Dussaut

-Damien Dussaut (born 8 November 1994) is a professional footballer who plays as a right back.
+Damien Dylan Dussaut (born 8 November 1994) is a professional footballer who plays as a right back for Liga II club Dumbrăvița.
 Born in mainland France, he plays for the Martinique national team.

 Club career

 Dussaut is a youth exponent from Valenciennes.
 In 2014, he joined Belgian Pro League side Standard Liège.
 He made his Belgian Pro League debut at 7 December 2014 in a 0–1 away win against Charleroi.

 In January 2019, he signed a contract with Dinamo București.
 He left Dinamo in July 2019 and two months later he reached an agreement with Viitorul Constanța, signing a contract for three years.

 International career

 Dussaut was born in mainland France and is of Martiniquais descent.
 He was called up to the Martinique national team for 2022–23 CONCACAF Nations League matches in June 2022.